 Is Fathom Analytics GDPR Compliant?

-- Personal data of our customers’ website visitors (and we’re the data processor)
+- When we process personal data of our customers’ website visitors and we act as a data processor

 Here’s what we do to ensure GDPR compliance:

 - We focus on the intent of the GDPR.
-The fundamental goal of the regulation is to protect the privacy of EU citizens.
+The fundamental goal of the regulation is to protect the privacy and personal data of people in the EU.
 With everything we do, we ask ourselves whether it poses any risk to our customers’ website visitors.

 - We are big believers in data minimization.
 Collecting less data is one of the easiest ways to reduce the risk to data subjects.